 If someone makes a donation on your behalf, and asks that you receive information about their gift, we will collect the personal information they provide about you.

 We also collect personal information from public records, such as telephone directories, lists and third party surveys, which we purchase for direct marketing and telemarketing, which you have agreed to be on.
 When it is necessary to collect your personal information, including from a third party, we will take such steps as are reasonable in the circumstances to ensure that you are notified in compliance with the Privacy Act.

 CARE will not collect, hold, use or disclose sensitive information (including health information or criminal records) about you unless you give us your consent to do so, or where required by law.

-While it is possible to remain anonymous or use a pseudonym when you deal with us, including when you make a donation to CARE, if you choose not to provide us with your personal information, we may not, for example, be able to provide you with an official tax-deductible receipt or a letter of thanks, or assist you fully with your query or complaint.
+If you wish, you can remain anonymous or use a pseudonym when you contact us and if you make a donation.
+We will respect your anonymity.
+If you choose not to provide us with your personal information, we may not, for example, be able to provide you with an official tax-deductible receipt or a letter of thanks, or assist you fully with your query or complaint.